charonlab/repository-template/README.md

 ## License

-The charon-db is open-sourced software licensed under the [MIT](LICENSE.md)
+The charon-library is open-sourced software licensed under the [MIT](LICENSE.md)